Library Board approved January 23, 2018. Revised February 25, 2020. Revised January 24, 2023.

 - Suggesting or demanding sexual involvement of another individual, whether or not such suggestion or demand is accompanied by implicit or explicit threats concerning one’s employment status or similar personal concerns.

-4. Discrimination consists of employment actions taken against an individual based on an actual or perceived characteristic protected by law, such as sex, race, color, ancestry, national origin, citizenship status, religion, age, disability, marital status, sexual orientation, gender identity, pregnancy, military or veteran status, genetic information, order of protection status, or any other category protected by applicable law.
+- Discrimination consists of employment actions taken against an individual based on an actual or perceived characteristic protected by law, such as sex, race (and traits associated with race including but not limited to hair texture and protective hairstyles such as braids, locks, and twists.), color, ancestry, national origin, citizenship status, work authorization status, religion, age, disability, marital status, sexual orientation, gender identity, pregnancy, military or veteran status, genetic information, order of protection status, or any other category protected by applicable law.
 In other words, discrimination occurs when an individual is treated differently or unequally because the individual is a member or perceived member of a protected group.

 Everyone is responsible to help ensure that harassment and discrimination do not occur and are not tolerated.
 An individual who believes that they have been subjected to sexual or other types of harassment or discrimination, or who has witnessed harassment or discrimination, should immediately submit a complaint to their immediate supervisor, any other director, manager, or supervisor, or the Director of Human Resources.
 If a director, manager, or supervisor receives a complaint of harassment or discrimination or becomes aware of such conduct, the complaint or conduct shall be immediately reported to the Director of Human Resources.